-Within a project-based learning environment, our students at Legacy Preparatory Charter Academy are given the opportunity to take ownership of their education.
-Rather than operating in a traditional classroom structure of teachers imparting information upon students, the project-based learning environment creates an atmosphere of cooperative learning instead.
-Teachers at our Dallas metro charter school become coaches and advocates for our students.
-Our faculty guides students in taking charge of the acquirement of knowledge.
-This perspective enables students to creatively problem solve on their own, a skill necessary for success in both the college and career world.
+Within a project-based learning environment, our scholars are given the opportunity to take ownership of their education.
+Rather than operating in a traditional classroom structure of teachers imparting information upon scholars, the project-based learning environment creates an atmosphere of cooperative learning instead.
+Teachers become coaches and advocates for ours scholars.
+Our faculty guides scholars in taking charge of the acquirement of knowledge.
+This perspective enables scholars to creatively problem solve on their own, a skill necessary for success in both the college and career world.

 Project-based learning thrives on the use of many learning techniques, including:

 - Communal activities that encourage teamwork for problem solving